bruk19/Capstone-project/README.md

 `git clone git@github.com:bruk19/Capstone-project.git`

-Then, move to the newly created folder `capstone-project` using this command
+Then, move to the newly created folder `Capstone-project` using this command

-`cd capstone-project`
+`cd Capstone-project`

-To open the project in Visual Studio Code type the following command inside the _capstone-project_ folder
+To open the project in Visual Studio Code type the following command inside the _Capstone-project_ folder

 `code .`